Even before European colonists nearly wiped out the Indian population in New England, war and disease had already begun their dirty work.

-Enough Wampanoag Indians survived to become the backbone of Indian resistance that led to King Philip’s War in 1675.
+Enough Wampanoag Indians survived to resist the colonists' land grab during King Philip’s War in 1675.

-But disease persisted among the tribe, weakening them further.
-By the war’s outbreak, the Wampanoag population fell to 2,500 from as many as 5,500.
-Those who weren’t killed in the war were sold into slavery, moved to praying towns or migrated west.
+But disease persisted among the tribe, weakening it further.
+By the war’s outbreak, the Wampanoag Indian population fell to 2,500 from as many as 5,500.
+Those who weren't killed in the war were sold into slavery, moved to praying towns or migrated west.
 King Philip’s War virtually obliterated the Wampanoag.

 The Narragansett were the biggest tribe in New England, with 7,800 members including 300 on Block Island.
 Protected by Narragansett Bay, they didn’t come into contact with the white invaders as early or as frequently as northern tribes.
-They were unaffected by the great plague of 1616.
+The great plague of 1616 didn't affect them.